Multidomain spectral approach with Sommerfeld condition for the Maxwell equations: Sommerfeld and matching conditions

 The matching conditions for the function $Y$ can be read off from (\ref{NAsp2}): $Y$ and $Y_{r}/\epsilon $ are continuous at the boundaries.
 In a similar way the system (\ref{NAps2a}) gives the matching conditions for the function $X$: $X$ as well as $ X_{\eta}/\epsilon$ are continuous at the boundaries.

-We will work with three domains which are defined by the constant radii $r_{I}$, $r_{II}$ in spherical coordinates and the constants $y_{I}$, $y_{II}$ in prolate spheroidal coordinates:\\ I. $r<r_{I}$ ($y<y_{I}$): Near the origin, a singularity of the equations, special conditions need to be imposed to ensure a regular solution.
-In the spherical case, the function $Y$ is a regular function of the Cartesian coordinates, i.e., the derivative with respect to $r$ vanishes there in order to avoid a cusp on the axis:
+We will work with $N_{d}+1$ domains which are defined by the constant radii $r^{(i)}\leq r^{(i+1)}$, $i=1,\ldots,N_{d}$, in spherical coordinates and the constants $y^{(i)}\leq y^{(i+1)}$, $i=1,\ldots,N_{d}$, in prolate spheroidal coordinates:\\ $i=1$: $r<r^{(1)}$ ($y<y^{(1)}$): Near the origin, a singularity of the equations, special conditions need to be imposed to ensure a regular solution.
+In the spherical case, the function $Y$ vanishes for $r=0$, since the spherical Bessel functions in (\ref{Ysep}) vanish there for $l>0$:

 In the prolate spheroidal case, $X$ must vanish at the origin in order to have a regular solution.
-In addition we impose that the functions $Y$, $X$ are continous,
+In addition we impose that the functions $Y$, $X$ are continuous,

-where $Y^{I}$ is the function in domain I, and $Y^{II}$ is the function in domain II.
+where $Y^{(1)}$ is the function in domain I, and $Y^{(2)}$ is the function in domain II.
 Similarly we have